 Remove from oven, then add chocolate chips.
 Place pan back in oven.

-Remove pan again, then smooth out the chocolate.
+Remove pan from the oven again, then smooth out the chocolate.

 Sprinkle crushed Lays Wavy potato chips over the chocolate.